 Marcel was born into the world from a seashell, some polymer clay, a single googly eye and a pair of Polly Pocket shoes.
-A collaboration between director Dean Fleischer Camp and Jenny Slate (who lends Marcel his teeny, little voice), the anthropomorphic mollusk made his debut on YouTube in the 2010 docu-style short film, Marcel the Shell with Shoes On.
-The short currently has over 32 million views.
+A collaboration between director Dean Fleischer Camp and Jenny Slate (who lends Marcel his teeny, little voice), the anthropomorphic mollusk made his debut on YouTube in 2010 in the docu-style short film, Marcel the Shell with Shoes On.
+That video currently has more than 32 million views.

 "The first time that I thought maybe we could expand it in a feature was right after the first short," Fleischer Camp tells A.frame.
 The opportunity presented itself too, with a number of Hollywood moviemakers eager to cash in on Marcel's viral fame.
 "But it was clear to me that those studios were interested in putting Marcel into a tent-pole sort of movie.
 Like, I think it was suggested that he get partnered with John Cena to fight crime."

-It was seven years ago that the team set out in earnest to make a Marcel the Shell movie, with Nick Paley, a frequent collaborator of Fleischer Camp, coming on as a co-writer and Elisabeth Holm, with whom Slate had worked on Obvious Child and Landline, as a producer.
+It was approximately seven years ago that the duo set out in earnest to make a Marcel the Shell movie, recruiting Nick Paley, a frequent collaborator of Fleischer Camp, as a co-writer and Elisabeth Holm, with whom Slate had worked on Obvious Child and Landline, as a producer.
 The first few years were spent finding the story, allowing Marcel himself to guide the writing.

-"Nick and I would write for a few months, and then we would do two or three days of recording with Jenny," Fleischer Camp explains.
+"Nick and I would write for a few months, then we would do two or three days of recording with Jenny," Fleischer Camp explains.
 The back-and-forth allowed them to maintain the grander storytelling structure, while baking in Marcel's signature off the cuff dialogue and improvisions.
-Which is to say, "Jenny would maybe go on a tear that cracked us all up and we'd integrate that."
+"Jenny would maybe go on a tear that cracked us all up and we'd integrate that," says the director.

 Marcel's feature-length adventure approaches his story from a meta angle, with Fleischer Camp co-starring as Dean, a filmmaker who befriends Marcel and makes a viral YouTube video about him.
 Newly famous, Marcel uses the opportunity to search for his long-lost family with the help of 60 Minutes' Lesley Stahl (playing herself) and his grandmother, Connie (voiced by Isabella Rossellini).

-Marcel the Shell With Shoes On is not, of course, a documentary.
+Marcel the Shell With Shoes On is not, of course, a true documentary.
 And making a movie with stop-motion animation feel vérité is, as its director puts it, "Like oil and water."
 Stop motion, as an artform, requires extreme precision.
-With animation director Kirsten Lepore, Fleischer Camp storyboarded every shot in the movie, then essentially shot it twice; first in live-action, and then again in animation.
+With animation director Kirsten Lepore, Fleischer Camp storyboarded every shot in the movie, then essentially shot it twice: First in live-action, and then again in animation.

-"Our stop-motion cinematographer was on set every day of the live-action shoot, taking the most meticulous notes," he explains.
+"Our stop-motion cinematographer [Eric Adkins] was on set every day of the live-action shoot, taking the most meticulous notes," explains the director.
 "Down to like, 'Marcel is standing exactly six inches from this Coca-Cola can that might bounce light,' so that he could recreate that [lighting] exactly on the stages."

 "Most people understand how a Marvel movie or something is made, where they shoot live-action, then all of the visual effects are modeled and composited in a computer.
 That's step two," Fleischer Camp explains.
 "How ours is different is that for step two, imagine you didn't have a computer.
 You had another shoot.
 And everything has to perfectly match what you shot, because you're not modeling it in a computer.
 I love when people are like, 'I thought it was just you and your camera until I saw the credits and there's 500 people.'
 Because it means we all did our jobs really well.
 That it's so seamless, it seems like it could have been a small operation."

-Marcel the Shell With Shoes On feels as quaint and whimsical as ever, but with a new poignancy as everyone's favorite little shell faces the vast world.
-It's a surprisingly emotional movie, about this one-inch shell that wears pink sneakers.
-And that's what Marcel's creators always hoped the movie would be.
+What the team managed to create feels as quaint and whimsical as ever, but with a new poignancy as its one-inch tall protagonist faces the vast world.
+Marcel the Shell With Shoes On is a surprisingly emotional movie, about this little shell that wears pink sneakers.
+Which is what Marcel's creators always hoped that it would be.

 "I think what resonates to me is the same thing that resonates for all of the people that really love him, which is that he is a small soul in an outsized world," muses Fleischer Camp.
 "Everyone can relate to feeling like, 'I live in a world that wasn't made for me.'
 We know that feeling from childhood, but then most people I know grew up and felt like, 'Oh, no. I still exist in a world that wasn't made for me.'
 And Marcel isn't self-pitying because of that.
 Obstacles are constantly in his way, but he knows, I'm going to overcome this like I overcame the last one, and like I'll have to overcome the one tomorrow.
 He doesn't feel small even when he obviously is."